-Fire in Bangladesh high-rise fully controlled after 19 died
+Fire in Bangladesh high-rise fully controlled after 25 died

-DHAKA, Bangladesh (AP) — A fire in a high-rise office building in Bangladesh’s capital has been brought under full control with the death toll remaining at 19, fire officials said Friday.
+DHAKA, Bangladesh (AP) — A fire in a high-rise office building in Bangladesh’s capital has been brought under full control with the death toll climbing to 25, fire officials said Friday.

 The blaze that burned for several hours Thursday had trapped people inside the building, some shouting for help from windows on upper floors and the roof.
 But fire officials later said most had been rescued.
 By Friday morning, no smoke was visible and firefighters and forensic investigators were working at the scene.

+Mostak Ahmed, a deputy commissioner of Dhaka Metropolitan Police, told The Associated Press on Friday that the death toll rose to 25 with all but one identified.
+Based on information provided by relatives, no one appeared to still be unaccounted for, he said.
+“Still we are checking, if someone comes to us we will verify,” he said.

-The fire injured about 70 people, many of them now being treated at Dhaka Medical College’s burn unit.
+The fire injured about 70 people, many of them now being treated at Dhaka Medical College Hospital’s burn unit.

-Fire Service duty officer Forhadul Alam said a rescue operation continued overnight using flashlights and a final search would be done this morning.

-Mizanur Rahman, a deputy fire service director, told The Associated Press no additional bodies were recovered during the night.

-Alam said hospital authorities have started handing over the bodies to their families.
+Fire Service duty officer Forhadul Alam said hospital authorities have started handing over the bodies to their families.

 The fire at the FR Tower, on a busy avenue in Dhaka’s Banani commercial district, was the latest in a country where crowding, flouted building regulations and safety norms have made deadly blazes common.